Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 - [X] LHAPDF needs to be edited so that the config file will find the correct parts of python in conda - Ended up using the LHAPDF installation in MadGraph instead.
 Should still be reachable by 2HDMC
 - [X] Create job running interfaces for the ~~SusHi~~ Madgraph pipeline
 - [X] Edit all non T3PS python files so that functions have appropriate docstrings
+- [ ] Edit "Data_coallator.py"/"merge-csv.py" so that the sin column will end up being renamed at the end of merging diff job "chains" to match the name looked for by "merge-csv.py" in the 'OG_csv' (specifically so that for proc-A we run, and use the true original csv for this as OG-csv, then for proc B we can use the output from the merge on proc-A, thus building up a single csv.
 - [ ] Work on installation guide for main directory
 - [ ] ~Create docker and install ubuntu 20, Make 3.22, GCC 11.1.0, GSL 2.6, python2.7~
 - [ ] ~Install necessecary python modules to docker, pandas, numpy, scipy, hd5f etc~